-When a request is received for additional information or documentation relating to an importation, Livingston will reach out to clients for authorization to share information with the GOC as needed.
+When a request is received for additional information or documentation relating to an importation, Livingston will reach out to clients for authorization to share information with the government of Canada, as needed.

-Although we normally have the documentation relating to the import, the GOC frequently requires additional specifications such as the chemical elements, dimensions, weight, recognized standards (CSA, AAMA, ASTM etc.) and end use in Canada.
+Although we normally have the documentation relating to the import, the Canadian government frequently requires additional specifications such as the chemical elements, dimensions, weight, recognized standards (CSA, AAMA, ASTM etc.) and end-use in Canada.

 SIMA requests for steel products are very common.
 The SIMA Directorate (CBSA Ottawa) needs to know if commodities meet the specific description of goods which are subject to SIMA, per the Measures in Force.

 A Mill Test Report should be obtained with every import of steel, or articles of steel when goods may be subject to SIMA.
-It provides CBSA with the manufacturer, ASTM standards, dimensions, chemical and physical characteristics, so they can determine if the steel article is carbon or alloy, welded or seamless, galvanized, coated etc. as well as the applicable standards and if it’s subject to Anti-Dumping duty or other SIMA duties.
+This provides Customs officials with the manufacturer, ASTM standards, dimensions, chemical and physical characteristics, so they can determine if the steel article is carbon or alloy, welded or seamless, galvanized, coated etc. as well as the applicable standards and if it’s subject to Anti-Dumping duty or other SIMA duties.

 Screws (fasteners) from China are an example of one of the most commonly imported goods that are subject to SIMA duties, however there are also over 50 exclusions depending on specifications such as the size, finish, use, and trademark of the screws.
 For example, a description on a commercial invoice of “steel drywall screw” may be sufficient to initially import screws; but to avoid SIMA duties of 170% or more we also need to know the name of the exporter, manufacturer, and the type of points, diameters, lengths, thread finish, type of head, driver and finish.